Retzer Nature Center

 If you are aware of any events of general interest, please let us know so we can share them with the club.

 Photo Contests and Exhibits:

-If you are aware of any photo contests, please forward the information to Rick Vollbrecht at Rvollb@wi.rr.com
+If you are aware of any photo contests or exhibits, please forward the information to Rick Vollbrecht at Rvollb@wi.rr.com

 A variety of non-credit, reasonably priced classes on photography and Photoshop are available at Waukesha County Technical College (WCTC) and UW Waukesha.
 The new UW Waukesha catalog is now available.
 Check their web sites for more information.